-The continuous improvement program of CEU which includes: Management Review, 5S (now 7S), quality Circle, Customer Feedback, CEUSATARS is maintained through the Quality and Risk Management System Committee.
-The strategic objectives of the University were extended from 10 to 12 to include the integration of quality assurance in all University operations and the utilization of ICT in the academic and support functions.
-It is of note that majority of CEU work areas in the 3 campuses attained level 4 compliance in a scale of 5, in 3 (Sweep, Systematize, Standardize) of the 5S; thus standards were revised to include 2 more S: Safety and Security.
-Customer Feedback was incorporated in the visitor's form to include the feedback of external clients.
+The continuous improvement program of CEU includes various programs coordinated by its Quality and risk Management System Committee: Management Review, 5S (now 7S), Quality Circle, Customer Feedback, CEU STARS.
+The majority of CEU work areas in the 3 campuses attained level 4 compliance in a scale of 5, in three (Sweep, Systematize, Standardize) of the five components of the Five S program.
+Thus standards were revised to include two additional components: Safety and Security.
+To further improve service to various clientele, Customer Feedback was incorporated in the visitor's form to obtain feedback from external clients.